-Where a time period is displayed on or near the sign it shows when the sign applies - eg: 7am to 10am.
+Where a time period is displayed on or near the sign, it shows when the sign applies - eg. 7am to 10am.

 Left turn permitted on red light

-When turning left you must give way to all traffic approaching from the right.
+When turning left, you must give way to all traffic approaching from the right.

 You must not make a U-turn at an intersection with traffic lights unless there is a 'U-turn Permitted' sign.

 - not obstruct traffic approaching from the front or behind.

 For more information on other road signs, read road signs in the Northern Territory.

 Last updated: 22 October 2020